follemiotto/Pygame/README.md

 # pygame
-some games I made in pygame
+some games I made using the Pygame library for Python 3